Asaphodes imperfecta: Distribution

 Asaphodes imperfecta is endemic to New Zealand.
 The species was regarded as being rare and local to the southern part of the South Island.
 It is now regarded as being locally extinct in its type locality of Invercargill.
 George Vernon Hudson mentions that it was also present in Dunedin.

 Ecology and habitat

 Adult moths had been collected in forest and Hudson stated the species preferred low lying swampy forest habitat.
 Hudson also stated that adult moths were on the wing in December and January.

 Host plants

 The host plants of this species are unknown.

 Conservation status

-This moth is classified under the New Zealand Threat Classification system as being Nationally Critical.
+In 2015 this moth was classified under the New Zealand Threat Classification system as being Nationally Critical.
 It has been hypothesised that this species is under threat as a likely result of habitat loss, given the drying out of ecosystems as a result of wetland drainage which in turn ensures the land no longer supports the plants the species lives on in its larvae stage.
+This classification was confirmed in 2025 with the qualifier that this species is in need of conservation research.